 Manakish Zaatar Recipe (Manakeesh)

 - 2 ½ cup all purpose flour

-- ½ teaspoon salt
+- ½ tsp salt

-- 2 tablespoon instant yeast
+- 1 tablespoon instant yeast

 - 1 cup warm water

 - ½ cup zaatar

 - Mix the flour with salt and instant yeast in a large bowl or the bowl of a stand mixer with a dough hook.
 Add the warm water and olive oil to the flour mixture and mix well until it forms into a dough.
 Knead for 7 to 10 minutes until the dough is not very sticky anymore.

 - Make sure your yeast is not expired otherwise it won't proof.
 In this manakish recipe I have used instant yeast which can be added directly to the dry ingredients.

 - You can easily freeze zaatar manakish.
 After they completely cool down, layer them with parchment papers and wrap tightly in a plastic wrap.
 You can thaw them in the fridge overnight or in the oven at 325 degrees F for 10 minutes.

 - These are best served fresh, however, you can store the leftovers in a sealed plastic bag in the fridge for up to 7 days.